woodpecker-ci/plugin-docker-buildx/docs.md

 url: https://codeberg.org/woodpecker-plugins/docker-buildx
 ---

 Woodpecker CI plugin to build multiarch Docker images with buildx.
 This plugin is a fork of [thegeeklab/drone-docker-buildx](https://github.com/thegeeklab/drone-docker-buildx/) which itself is a fork of [drone-plugins/drone-docker](https://github.com/drone-plugins/drone-docker).
-You can find the full documentation at [woodpecker-ci.org](https://woodpecker-ci.org/plugins/Docker%20Buildx).

 ## Features